aaronkyle/social-development/social-policy/social-policy_world-bank.md

 </div>
 </div>
+-->

 <!--
 *An aside, to rectify some ambiguity:*

-References to "the World Bank" suggest that a single international financial institution provides loans to developing countries for capital programs.This singularization of "the Bank" commonly signifies the [International Bank for Reconstruction and Development (IBRD)](http://go.worldbank.org/IB13V68520 "Articles of Agreement, as amended effective June 27, 2012").<sup><a hfref="http://siteresources.worldbank.org/EXTABOUTUS/Resources/IBRDArticlesOfAgreement_links.pdf">PDF</a></sup> The World Bank Group is a greater body consisting of:
+References to "the World Bank" suggest that a single international financial institution provides loans to developing countries for capital programs.
+This singularization of "the Bank" commonly signifies the [International Bank for Reconstruction and Development (IBRD)](http://go.worldbank.org/IB13V68520 "Articles of Agreement, as amended effective June 27, 2012").<sup><a href="http://siteresources.worldbank.org/EXTABOUTUS/Resources/IBRDArticlesOfAgreement_links.pdf">PDF</a></sup> The World Bank Group is a greater body consisting of:

 1. the **International Bank for Reconstruction and Development (IBRD)**, established in 1945, which provides debt financing on the basis of sovereign guarantees.
 2. the **International Finance Corporation (IFC)**, established in 1956, which provides various forms of financing without sovereign guarantees, primarily to the private sector;